- Contract Options?

 In some circumstances it may not be possible to relocate your Internode service to your new location.
 For example, this may happen if your new location is beyond the reach of the Internode broadband network.

-In this situation, if you are within a 24 month contract term and you cancel your current service, the early cancellation charge will apply.
+In this situation, if you are within a 6 or 24 month contract term and you cancel your current service, the early cancellation charge will apply.

 A number of Internode ADSL2+ and Fibre to the Premises plans are available at two monthly price points: